sergiodxa/sergiodxa.com/content/tutorials/upload-images-in-remix-apps.md

 }
 ```

-Now, let's create a hook to contain our logic, we don't really need it to be a hook but for the sake of the example, and to reduce code block size we will do it.
+Now, let's create a hook to contain our logic.
+We don't really need it to be a hook, but for the sake of the example and to reduce code block size, we'll make it one.

-This hook will use a [Remix's fetcher](https://remix.run/docs/en/main/hooks/use-fetcher) to let us upload the files from the browser.
+This hook will use a [Remix fetcher](https://remix.run/docs/en/main/hooks/use-fetcher) to let us upload the files from the browser.

-We will expose the `fetcher.submit`, the `fetcher.state` as `isUploading` if it's not `idle`, and the list of images combining the ones we're uploading and the ones we already uploaded.
+We'll expose `submit`, `isUploading` if the state is not `idle`, and the list of images combining the ones we're uploading and the ones we've already uploaded.

 ```ts
 function useFileUpload() {